KevinyWu/notes/README.md

 I use Zotero Connect to download papers onto Zotero.
 Zotero is good for marking up PDFs.

-If you set up citations in Obsidian from Zotero correctly, you can go to the command palette and select *Citations: Open literature note* and select the paper.
+If you set up citations in Obsidian from Zotero correctly, you can go to the command palette and select *Citations: Open literature note*, then choose the paper.
 This generates a nice template to fill out.

 ### Other Notes